gasymovrv/Education_project/notes/kubernetes.md

 + **ReplicaSet** - A ReplicaSet's purpose is to maintain a stable set of replica Pods running at any given time.
 Usually, you define a Deployment and let that Deployment manage ReplicaSets automatically.
 Official docs: https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/

-+ **StatefulSet** - StatefulSet is the workload API object used to manage stateful applications.
++ **StatefulSet** - StatefulSet manages a set of Pods to run stateful applications.
+Each Pod in a StatefulSet has a persistent identity (in opposite to Deployment).
 Official docs: https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/

 + **ConfigMap** - A ConfigMap is an API object used to store non-confidential data in key-value pairs.
 Pods can consume ConfigMaps as environment variables, command-line arguments, or as configuration files in a volume.